Sukhoi Su-7: Design and development

-Original Su-7 fighters

-On 14 May 1953, after Joseph Stalin's death, the Sukhoi OKB was reopened and by the summer, it began work on a swept-wing front-line fighter.
+After Joseph Stalin's death, the Sukhoi OKB was reopened and by the summer, it began work on a swept-wing front-line fighter.
 The first prototype, designated S-1, was designed to use the new Lyulka AL-7 turbojet engine.
 It was the first Soviet aircraft to utilize the all-moving tailplane and a translating centerbody, a movable inlet cone in the air intake for managing airflow to the engine at supersonic speeds.
 The aircraft also had a wing sweep of 60°, irreversible hydraulically boosted controls, and an ejection seat of Sukhoi’s own design.

 The S-1 first flew on 7 September 1955 with A. G. Kochetkov at the controls.
 Fitted with an afterburning version of the AL-7 engine after the first eleven flights, the prototype set a Soviet speed record of 2,170 km/h (1,170 kn, 1,350 mph, Mach 2.04) in April 1956.
 The prototype was intended to be armed with three 37 mm Nudelman N-37 cannons and 32 spin-stabilized 57 mm (2.25 in) unguided rockets in a ventral tray.
 The second prototype, S-2, introduced some aerodynamic refinements.
 Testing was complicated by the unreliable engine, and S-1 was lost in a crash on 23 November 1956, killing its pilot I. N. Sokolov.
 Only 132 have been produced between 1957 and 1960, and the aircraft entered service as Su-7 in 1959.